khmarbaise/octopress/source/_posts/2016/06/2016-06-19-spoiler-alert-maven-3-dot-4-0-changes.md

 But this configuration has one drawback.
 It will filter everything, except files with pre defined extensions like
 [`jpg`, `jpeg`, `gif`, `bmp`, `png`][non-filtered-extensions].

 Often in builds you need have supplemental files which should be filered or not filtered.
 So the consequence is to enhance the configuration and adding those extensions/folders etc. Or you know that you have some folders in that above tree which contain files which should not be filtered eithers.
-This often ends up with a bunch of configuration via includes/excludes etc. which is simply cumbersome.
+This often ends up with a bunch of includes/excludes etc. which is simply cumbersome.

 The best and simplest solution would be having two different locations for filtered and non-filtered files.
 So a configuration in your pom could look like this: